 Who needs Caliber’s platform?

-People working with corporate communications, reputation management and branding need a rigorous fact-base to prove effectiveness of activities, manage risks, prioritize actions and justify decisions.
+People working with corporate communications and reputation management and corporate branding need a rigorous fact-base to prove effectiveness of activities, manage risks, prioritize actions and justify decisions.
 Our platform provides real-time metrics that help users understand the impact of the company’s activities and external events on people’s perceptions – which means they can spend their budgets more wisely.
 It also provides them with KPIs to report internally, allowing for more effective management and greater credibility in front of senior management.

 How does Caliber’s platform work?

-The platform automatically surveys hundreds of people across multiple countries on a daily basis through a digital questionnaire distributed online.
-We collect their responses relating to key perceptions and attitudes about the companies that subscribe to our brand & reputation management platform, and about their selected benchmarks.
+The platform automatically surveys thousands of people across multiple countries on a daily basis through a digital questionnaire distributed online.
+We collect their responses relating to key perceptions and attitudes about the companies that subscribe to our corporate reputation management platform, and about their selected benchmarks.
 The results are instantly analyzed using an algorithm that produces easy-to-understand metrics, which become available on the online dashboard.
 Subscribers can then view how these scores develop in real time as a result of the actions taken by the company or its competitors, or as a reaction to external events that influence the company or its industry.

 What are the advantages of Caliber’s platform?